 There is no scientific research linking this diet to weight loss and management.
 National Institutes of Health conducted a study on mice that were given a low-calorie diet.

 “The diet was designed to mimic some of the beneficial effects of fasting, including improving markers of longevity and metabolism.
-Middle-aged mice (16 months old) were fed the diet for 4 consecutive days, followed by 10 days of unlimited access to food.
-The mice overate during these phases so that their overall calorie intake was similar to mice continuously fed a regular diet.”
+Middle-aged mice (16 months old) were fed the diet for 4 consecutive days, followed by 10 days of unlimited food access.
+During these phases, the mice overate so that their overall calorie intake was similar to mice continuously fed a regular diet.”

 Now, we’re not saying meal plans don’t work – we’re just highlighting some information we found surrounding the idea.

-- Most people don’t even stick to the meal plan, and end up gaining back any weight they may have lost.
+Most people don’t even stick to the meal plan and gain back any weight they may have lost.

 Jenny Craig Cost